'A dullard is he who does not lend his tongue to sing of Herakles ...'

 The vessel here is called an oinochoe, a wine jug.
-One can be seen on a fragment of a red-figure vase stand in the Fitzwilliam, left [GR.P.13].
+One can be seen on a fragment of a red-figure vase stand in the Fitzwilliam, below GR.P.13.
 It is held by a young boy, possibly Ganymede, whom Zeus abducted and employed as his personal wine waiter.

 Oinochoe, Athena, Herakles and the Nemean lion